-Musavi has views similar to Khatemi on political and social freedoms and on reducing Iran's international isolation, but supports strong state intervention in the economy to benefit workers, lower classes.
-Khatemi supported Musavi's challenge to 2009 election legitimacy.
-Continues to appear at some protests, sometimes intercepted or constrained by regime security agents.
-However, may have lost ground to harder line student opposition leaders who criticized his January 2010 statements indicating reconciliation with the regime is possible if it reforms.
-On eve of 2010 "Nowruz" (Persian New Year), called 2010 a "year of patience" for winning Iran's freedom.
-IRGC and about 125 parliamentary hardliners are urging his arrest for his continued calls for demonstrations, and his main bodyguard reportedly was arrested on May 15, suggesting increased regime pressure on him.
+Musavi later adopted views similar to Khatemi on political and social freedoms and on reducing Iran's international isolation, but supports strong state intervention in the economy to benefit workers, lower classes.
+Appeared at some 2009 protests, sometimes intercepted or constrained by regime security agents.
+However, may have lost ground to harder line opposition leaders who criticize his statements indicating reconciliation with the regime is possible.
+IRGC and about 125 parliamentary hardliners urged his arrest for his continued calls for demonstrations, and his main bodyguard reportedly was arrested on May 15, 2010, suggesting increased regime pressure on him.
 Wife, Zahra Rahnevard, a major presence during Musavi's presidential campaign, physically attacked as part of regime's blockage of February 11, 2010, protests.

 A founder of the leftwing Association of Combatant Clerics (different organization but with similar name from that above), Mehdi Karrubi was Speaker of the Majles during, 1989-92 and 2000-2004.
 Formed a separate pro-reform "National Trust" faction after losing 2005 election.
-Ran again in 2009, but received few votes and subsequently emerged, along with Musavi, as a symbol of the opposition.
+Ran again in

+2009, but received few votes and subsequently emerged, along with Musavi, as a symbol of the opposition.
 Indicated in late January 2010 that Ahmadinejad is the chief executive of Iran by virtue of the Supreme Leader's backing, but later reiterated strong criticism of regime's use of force against protesters.
-Was physically blocked by regime from attending Green demonstrations on February 11, 2010.
+Has been physically blocked by regime from attending Green demonstrations during 2010.